 Nephi’s older brothers (Laman and Lemuel) frequently rebelled against their father’s divinely mandated mission to settle in a new land.
 They doubted, complained, and even considered killing Lehi and Nephi to gain control of the traveling family’s destiny.
 In calling his older brothers to repentance, Nephi compares their actions to those of the children of Israel during the Exodus.
 He reminds them that they, like the Israelites during the Exodus, had experienced great manifestations of God’s power and His willingness to intervene to guide them.
 Yet, despite these manifestations, the older brothers – like the Israelites – rebelled time and again.
-He reminds them of God’s power over the earth and then asks them why they did not let Him have sway in their hearts:
+Nephi also reminds his brothers of God’s power over the earth and then asks them why they did not let Him have sway in their hearts:

 “…He did straiten [the Israelites] in the wilderness with his rod; for they hardened their hearts, even as ye have; and the Lord straitened them because of their iniquity…[T]hey did revile against Moses, and also against God; nevertheless ye know that they were led forth by his matchless power into the land of promise.”
 (1 Nephi 17:41-42)